Mister-Zydeco/GetAndCleanData/README.md

 This script was run with R version 3.2.2 ("Fire Safety").
 Any version of R later than that should also work.

 ## Processing
-All filen and directory ames below are paths relative to the top-level directory `UCI HAR Dataset`.
+All file and directory names below are paths relative to the top-level directory `UCI HAR Dataset`.

 We make a data frame from the files in the `test` subdirectory by cbinding the  human subject ids from `test/subject_test.txt`, the activity names obtained from using the activity ids in `test/y_test.txt` as indices into an array containing our activity names, and a third set of columns.